NYU-FNC/FakeNewsChallenge/PROPOSAL.md

 2)  Benjamin Riedel, Isabelle Augenstein, Georgios P. Spithourakis, Sebastian Riedel.
 A simple but tough-to-beat baseline for the Fake News Challenge stance detection task. https://arxiv.org/abs/1707.03264, July 2017.

 ## Evaluation plan

+### Baseline

+FNC-1 provides a [baseline model](https://github.com/FakeNewsChallenge/fnc-1-baseline) consisting of hand-engineered features, including n-gram co-occurrence counts between the headline and article and indicator features for polarity and refutation, to train a gradient-boosting classifier.
+The baseline accuracy is 79.52%.